 Because of the effects of this drug, there could be serious harm to unborn children or children who are breast-feeding.
 These effects could also harm the mother.
 It is also possible that harmful side effects that are not yet known could happen to both the mother and unborn or breast-feeding child.
 If you are currently pregnant, it is important that you inform the investigator because you will not be able participate in the study.
 If you are able to become pregnant, you will be given a pregnancy test before entry into the study.
-You will be asked to use a medically accepted method of birth control (such as an IUD, birth control combination pill, patch, or ring, progestin-only pills, Depo Provera Shot, Implanon, complete abstinence, or condoms) while you participate in the study.
+You will be Version 8.0 (24Oct2018) Page 16 of 25 asked to use a medically accepted method of birth control (such as an IUD, birth control combination pill, patch, or ring, progestin-only pills, Depo Provera Shot, Implanon, complete abstinence, or condoms) while you participate in the study.
 You should not become pregnant while you are in this study.
 If you do become pregnant, you must tell the study investigator and consult an obstetrician or maternal-fetal specialist.
-If you become pregnant during this study, you will be discontinued from the trial, but we will collect information about the pregnancy and its outcome via telephone call.
+If you become pregnant during this study, we will collect information about the pregnancy and its outcome.
+We will do so via telephone call and if needed and you authorize us to do so, via medical chart review.